Senths02/portfolio/src/content/watch-party-data.md

 <summary>Balancing the structure</summary>

 ### Information gathering
-I looked at requirements for the navigation from a content and technical perspective, and analysed the architecture of similar utility services.
+I looked at requirements for the navigation from a content and technical perspective.
+I analysed the architecture of similar utility services like password vaults and cloud storage systems.
 <br>

 ### Mapping the structure